monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Search for the class to be obsoleted.
 1. Rename label to: obsolete [class name].
 1. Add annotation **owl:deprecated** and indicate true (in literal).
+1. Add annotation IAO_0000231 (has obsolescence reason - this is not labeled in Mondo) and either add an individual or add free text in the literal box, if there is not a suitable individual.
+(To add an individual, click the 'Entity IRI' tab, then click Individuals)
+1. Add SeeAlso with a link to the GitHub issue that requested the obsoletion.
 1. Remove superclass axioms.
 1. If the class has children, remove the superclass assertions for the children.
 1. If the term has **database_cross_reference annotations** and the **source** is annotated as MONDO:equivalentTo, change the source to **source** MONDO:obsoleteEquivalent (in the literal tab).
 Obsolete terms should never be equivalent.